Diction for Singers: 5 Exercises & Practical Guide

 Diction is the distinctiveness of speech.
 It is the art of speaking so that each word is clearly heard.
 In music, this is very important as without it songs may lose their meaning to the listener.
 So what is diction for singers?

-- Mouth shape
+- Mouth shape while singing

 - Tongue placement

 - Poor control of breathing

 - Strong accents and dialects